Reranking Social Media Feeds: A Practical Guide for Field Experiments: Feed Ranking

-From a technical point of view, this approach requires careful consideration.
-The inserted posts could be created in three ways: (i)~generating entirely new posts that fit the requirements of the experiment, (ii)~monitoring posts by a curated list of accounts that are likely to post suitable content, and (iii)~transferring a post that matches these requirements from another feed.
+From a technical standpoint, this approach requires careful consideration.
+The inserted posts can be sourced in three ways: (i)~generating entirely new posts that fit the requirements of the experiment, (ii)~monitoring posts by a curated list of accounts that are likely to post suitable content, and (iii)~transferring a post that matches these requirements from another feed.
 The first approach may present challenges because it requires replicating a fully functional social media post, including user interactions, such as likes, comments, and shares.
 This method may allow full customization but demands careful attention to detail to ensure the post supports real-world user interaction.
 Failing to recreate all these interactions accurately (i.e., the share button not working) may disrupt the user experience and compromise the study's validity by influencing user behavior in unanticipated ways.

-The second approach is monitoring a set of public accounts that are likely to post content that fits the requirements of the intervention.
+The second approach is to monitor a set of public accounts likely to post content that meets the intervention's requirements.
 This method requires running a background process that continuously collects and scores the content posted by the selected accounts.
-There are two challenges with this approach: (i)~the content that individual users post varies and curating a list of suitable accounts effectively may be challenging for some interventions; and (ii)~the data collection may require additional data access, which may be prohibitively expensive.
+There are two challenges with this approach: (i)~the content that individual users post varies, and curating a list of suitable accounts effectively may be challenging for some interventions; and (ii)~the data collection may require additional data access, which may be prohibitively expensive.